By Nanae Yoshiwara, Senior Associate | Litigation & Dispute Resolution

 Commercial leases are crucial agreements that underpin the business relationship between landlords and tenants.
 When properly drafted, they create a stable foundation for both parties, ensuring smooth business operations.
 However, disputes can arise when terms are unclear or incomplete, which can be costly and time-consuming to resolve.

-This article outlines the essential components of a well-drafted commercial lease, common issues that arise from unclear clauses, and the legal recourse available to landlords and tenants in Queensland.
+This guide explores key components of a well-drafted commercial lease, common dispute triggers, and legal options for landlords and tenants in Queensland.

 For a commercial lease to be legally binding, it must contain certain essential elements.
 Under Queensland law, the following are the absolute minimum requirements: